 Costumes don’t have to be expensive

 It’s easy to spend a fortune on your Halloween costume – you could even blow £40+ on a costume for the dog if you felt inclined!
-However, inevitably, shop bought Halloween costumes tend to be a bit of a disappointment as the quality isn’t great, they’re not very creative and, often, they don’t fit very well.
+However, inevitably, shop-bought Halloween costumes tend to be a bit of a disappointment as the quality isn’t great, they’re not very creative and, often, they don’t fit very well.
 Instead of buying new costumes, why not make your own – you could opt for the classic sheet-over-the-head ghost look or you can be more creative.
-For example, craft a Corpse Bride from a second hand wedding dress and some blue make up or zombiefy yourself as anything from a cheerleader to a nurse (depending on what you have in the wardrobe, in terms of a costume) – just add white make up and a few blood drips
+For example, craft a Corpse Bride from a second-hand wedding dress and some blue makeup or zombify yourself as anything from a cheerleader to a nurse (depending on what you have in the wardrobe, in terms of a costume) – just add white makeup and a few blood drips

 Scary food comes cheap

 Buy your pumpkin to make a jack-o-lantern and then use the filling, rather than wasting it by throwing it away.
 You can make a pumpkin soup, pumpkin pie or pumpkin cupcakes from the insides of your lantern, reducing waste and saving you money at the same time.
-With a bit of creativity you can turn just about any food stuff into a spooky snack – for example, freeze banana halves on lollypop sticks (with raisin eyes) to create edible ghosts or buy some cheap royal icing and make just about anything into a spectre.
-Invest in green or red food coloring to make fruit punch/soup/cakes/sauces into ghoulish blood or slime or buy a Halloween themed food cutter and you can turn even something simple, like sandwiches, into a witch/ghost/vampire/spider themed treat.
+With a bit of creativity you can turn just about any foodstuff into a spooky snack – for example, freeze banana halves on lollypop sticks (with raisin eyes) to create edible ghosts or buy some cheap royal icing and make just about anything into a spectre.
+Invest in green or red food colouring to make fruit punch/soup/cakes/sauces into ghoulish blood or slime or buy a Halloween themed food cutter and you can turn even something simple, like sandwiches, into a witch/ghost/vampire/spider-themed treat.

 Decorations that work